-Berg, a Republican, was the representative for North Dakota’s at-large district from 2011 to 2012.
+Berg was the representative for North Dakota’s at-large district and was a Republican.
+He served from 2011 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Berg is shown as a purple triangle. (analysis methodology)
+Berg is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Berg sponsored bills primarily in these issue areas:

 - H.R.
 6501 (112th): Energy Consumer Protection Act of 2012